-Among the quantifications of the environmental, economic, and human health benefits of ash trees in Minnesota are these three: (1) the average-sized urban ash tree provides benefits worth $190/yr.; (2) when these benefits are weighed against the cost to purchase, plant, prune, protect, and eventually remove a tree, the benefits outweigh the costs by a margin of about three to one; (3) the dollars spent to remove and replace one average-sized city ash tree could instead be used to preserve, for over 20 years, 2 ash trees that will provide four times the tree benefits of the one replacement tree.
+The environmental, economic, and human health benefits of ash trees in Minnesota have been quantified.
+According to the National Tree Benefit Calculator, a 20-inch diameter ash tree near a residence provides benefits worth $197/yr.
+When these benefits are weighed against the cost to purchase, plant, prune, protect, and eventually remove a tree, the benefits outweigh the costs by a margin of about three to one.
+The dollars spent to remove and replace one average-sized city ash tree could instead be used to preserve, for over 20 years, 2 ash trees that will provide four times the tree benefits of the one replacement tree.

 Trees and vegetative cover need healthy, undisturbed soils, or disturbed soils improved with compost to support vigorous plant growth resulting from the soil ecosystem services of rainfall infiltration and storage, adsorption of excess nutrients, filtration of sediments, biological decomposition of pollutants, and moderation of temperatures.
 Common development practices include removal of topsoil during grading and clearing, compaction of remaining soil, and planting into unimproved soil or shallow depths of poor quality imported topsoil.
 These conditions typically increase long-costs, producing unhealthy plants that die prematurely and need replacement, and that require excessive water, fertilizers and pesticides that contaminate runoff and increase associated costs of repairing impaired waters.

 A 2017 publication by USDA Forest Service researchers quantifies the residential building energy conservation and avoided power plant emissions by urban and community trees in the United States.
 In Minnesota, the benefits include: